California Medical Board Complaints and Accusations

 SPEAK WITH A LAWYER

 If you have not already contacted a healthcare licensing defense lawyer, you should do so as soon as possible after receiving a Notice of Accusation.
-These matters are complex, governed by the Rules of Administrative Procedures.
+These matters are complex, and governed by the Rules of Administrative Procedures.
 An experienced attorney can advocate for you in several important ways, including:

 • Determining what, if any, affirmative defenses should be raised;